 When you stick with Burton´s recommendation, …

-… you can ride every binding in every terrain.
-Their bindings are also quite close to each other when it comes to their FLEX, so it really is down to your personal preference.
+… you can ride every binding they make in every terrain.
+Most of Burton´s bindings are quite close to each other when it comes to flexibility, so it really is down to your personal preference.
+However, some are more playful while others give you a better response.

-The Cartel has a slightly more responsive set up while the Malavita is put a little bit into the freestyle section.
-Nothing is set in stone here but that already can help you with your decision – more responsive means a better set up for slopes and backcountry, a softer binding is more forgiving in the terrain park.
+The Cartel has a slightly more responsive set up while the Malavita is softer, more playful and freestyle orientated.
+Nothing is set in stone here but that already can help you with your decision – more response means a better set up for slopes and the backcountry while a softer binding is more forgiving in the terrain park.

 A great and unique feature on the Malavita…

 … is the Heelhammock.
-This mash is built in the highback, wraps around your heels and locks them in securely – even if you want to ride your straps a bit more loose!
+This mash is built in the highback, wraps around your heels and locks them in securely – this extra support gives you the possibility to ride with your straps a bit more loose and get that extra tweak for freestyle sessions without sacrificing a secure fit.

 EST or Re:Flex? …

 … that is up to you.
 Both, the Cartel and the Malavita, are available with the Re:Flex as well as the EST baseplate.
 In case you hear that for the first time, I wrote an article about the differences between the two baseplates.
 The short version: EST bindings are specifically designed for Burtons very own mounting system and don´t fit on any other board.
+In return you get increased boardflex and bigger variety of stances.
 Click here to find out more!

 The differences in every single part of the binding

 Same brand, same systems.
-You can get both bindings with the more traditional Re:Flex disc which will fit on every board out there.
-In case you you have a Burton snowboard, you might be interested in the EST version – check out this article to find out more about the differences between EST and Re:Flex.
+You can get both bindings with the more traditional Re:Flex disc that fits on every board out there.
+In case you have a snowboard made by Burton, you might be interested in the EST version – check out this article to find out more about the differences between EST and Re:Flex.

 The Cartel and the Malavita are quite close when it comes to their flexibility.
 The Cartel has a slightly more responsive set up, while the Malavita is a little bit more forgiving.
 The heelhammock on the Malavita gives you also the option to ride your straps more loose which of course results in more flexibility.